Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 E-Tendering — Everything You Should Know

-- E-tendering lessens the need for paperwork, but online platforms limit suppliers from expressing key standards.
+- E-tendering reduces paperwork, but online platforms may limit suppliers from expressing key standards.

 - Companies typically send an ITT to potential suppliers who respond to a purchase request.